 When putting the device through the standard browser benchmarks such as Speedometer 2.0 and JetStream 2.0, the OnePlus 9 Pro posted surprisingly low scores, on par with budget devices released years ago.

-The OnePlus 9 Pro seems to be disabling the Cortex-X1 core when running these benchmarks, the report said.
+The report said that the OnePlus 9 Pro seems to be disabling the Cortex-X1 core when running these benchmarks.

 After a bit of digging, it discovered a OnePlus Performance Service that tracks when the user opens applications and decides whether or not to make modifications to the CPU scheduler.